linrrr/Spiking-Mix-A-Modified-Regularization-Method-Designed-for-Spiking-Neural-Network/README.md

 [NeuBridge: bridging quantized activations and spiking neurons for ANN-SNN conversion](https://github.com/Intelli-Chip-Lab/NeuBridge)
 <br>We use the model in this paper and **quantify values of activated neurons**.
 <br>**Quantization Coding (Before the Threshold) - Rate Coding (During the Threshold) + Delay Coding - Time Coding (After the Threshold)**

-The Current Status and Strengthening Strategies of Brand Awareness of Time-Honored Brands in Beijing among Generation Z College Students
+<br>The Current Status and Strengthening Strategies of Brand Awareness of Time-Honored Brands in Beijing among Generation Z College Students
 <br>**Limited Edition Coding (Before the Threshold) - Unboxing Ceremony (During the Threshold) - User-Generated Content (After the Threshold)**
 <br>This model still uses the **LIF model** to accumulate the membrane voltage.
 <br>This can more effectively **reduce the time-step required for accumulating**.